madickinson/Books-Read/Reading-List.md

  - Nichols, Tom. *The Death of Expertise: The Campaign Against Established Knowledge and Why It Matters.* Oxford University Press, 2017.
 Print.

+ - The 13 Clocks
+ - The Age of American Unreason
+ - Al Franken, Giant of the Senate
+ - The Alchemist
+ - The American Bible - Whose America Is This?
+ - American Violence
+ - Based on a True Story: A Memoir
+ - The Battle for God
+ - Bayes Theorem
+ - Biblical Literalism: A Gentile Heresay
+ - Black Earth
+ - The Black Swan
+ - Bloodlands: Europe Between Hitler and Stalin
+ - Certain to Win
+ - The Crucible
+ - Dangerous Book for Men
+ - Democracy in Chains
+ - Don't Know Much About Mythology
+ - Don't Know Much About the Bible
+ - Down and OUt in Paris and London
+ - Drop the Rock
+ - Eichmann in Jerusalem
+ - Empire of the Summer Moon
+ - The End of White Christian America

 ##Non-Fiction